eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 Tom: Hi, that's right!
 I'm Tom McKenzie.
 It's a pleasure to meet you.

-Mary: I like it.
-It's different from T
+Mary: Welcome aboard Tom.
+How do you like California so far?

 Tom: I like it.
 It's different from Texas.